Alexhuszagh/blockbot/README.md

 # Valid keywords to customize blocking behavior:
 #   whitelist_photo (default True) - Do not block media replies containing photos.
 #   whitelist_animated_gif (default False) - Do not block media replies containing animated GIFs.
-#   whitelist_video (default False) - Do not block media replies containing animated GIFs.
+#   whitelist_video (default False) - Do not block media replies containing video.
 #   whitelist_verified (default True) - Do not block verified accounts.
 #   whitelist_following (default True) - Do not block accounts you follow.
 #   whitelist_follow_request_sent (default True) - Do not block accounts you have sent follow requests to.